What Are the Benefits of Trademark Registration?

 6. Use of ® symbol

-Only companies that have acquired a federal trademark registration can use the ® sign.
-Any company can use the trademark symbol (™) or service mark symbol (℠), but would be a violation of federal law for any non-registered entity to use the ® symbol.
+Only companies that have acquired a federal registration can use the ® sign.
+Any company can use the trademark symbol (™) or service mark symbol (℠), but it would be a violation of federal law for any non-registered entity to use the ® symbol.

 Read more in our guide on the trademark symbols